rossprogram/rossprogram.github.io/counselors/index.md

 ## Counselor Responsibilities

-Counselors are role models for the younger students.
-Each counselor leads daily Zoom meetings with a group of 5 students, and evaluates (grades) the mathematical work they submit, providing gentle hints and advice to help inspire students to focus on their math problems.
+Ross Counselors are role models for the younger students.
+Each counselor leads meetings with a group of 5 students and evaluates (grades) the mathematical work they submit.
+Counselors provide gentle hints and advice to help inspire students to focus on their math problems.
-Counselors also participate in one or two math courses at more advanced levels, and are also encouraged to organize and present their own Zoom lectures on mathematical topics of interest.
+Counselors participate in one or two math courses at more advanced levels, and are encouraged to organize and present their own lectures on mathematical topics of interest.

 ## Compensation